 WEATHER AND EMERGENCIES

 For weather closures and other emergencies, cancellation of CCD will be sent through Flocknote as well as posted on our website, re.ourladyofvictory.com and ourladyofvictory.com.
 Cancellation of CCD will be posted by 9:30AM.
-If the weather is inclement or calling for bad weather to move into the area then please check.
+If the weather is inclement or bad weather is forecasted to move into the area, then please check.
 If nothing is posted then we will have CCD.
 Please use your best judgment when weather is a concern.
 Assignments can be sent home to absent students.
 It’s better to be safe!

 K, 3, 4 and 5 use Loyola Press textbooks.
 Loyola Press is inspired by the life and work of Saint Ignatius of Loyola.
 Program components include Scripture Stories and guided reflections on spoken word CD, Vocal, Instrumental and reflective music CD, and Exploring Faith through Art.
 Access to online features is a highlight of this series.
 Directions for access can be found in this handbook and on your child’s grade level website.